Aveleda e Rio de Onor

 Aveleda e Rio de Onor is a civil parish in the municipality of Bragança, Portugal.
-It was formed in 2013 by the merger of the former parishes Aveleda and Rio de Onor.
+It was formed in 2013 by the merging of former parishes Aveleda and Rio de Onor.
 The population in 2011 was 272, in an area of 106.35 km².

 Language

 Portuguese is spoken by everyone.
-Historically the main language was Rionorese, an Astur-Leonese language, which almost extinct today.
+Historically the main language was Rionorese, an Astur-Leonese language, which is almost extinct today.